 In 1912, 26-year-old mechanical engineer C. Louis Meyer had a revolutionary idea and a dream of growth.
-That year Meyer founded the Concrete Engineering Company in Omaha and began more than 100 years of outstanding industry leadership in concrete construction.
+That year Meyer founded the Concrete Engineering Company in Omaha, Nebraska, and began more than 100 years of outstanding industry leadership in concrete construction.

 Architects and owners were intrigued by this new concrete construction method, yet Meyer and his six-person staff had to prove the system’s efficiency and worth to them by redesigning projects, estimating savings and marketing their successes.
 Ceco attracted more attention and ultimately contracts.
 Meyer decided to fabricate the reinforcing steel himself and sell the steelform service as a complete package.

 After a successful first decade, Ceco opened offices around the country, developed new product lines and created more jobs.
 There was product diversification as well.
 Ceco expanded into galvanized sheet steel building materials and other products for the construction industry.

 In 1934, Ceco purchased die and manufacturing equipment for steel windows and became involved with engineering and fabricating steel joists.
 As Ceco expanded, it drew attention as a key subcontractor in the 1930s.
 The Golden Gate Bridge, Lincoln Tunnel and the Cleveland Union Terminal were all projects that elevated Ceco’s reputation.